 University students can access Boynton Health services ranging from dental cleanings and flu shots to eye exams, food pantry, safer sex supplies, and alcohol/substance use services—you can even relax with a certified therapy chicken.
 University Recreation and Wellness offers more than fitness classes.
 Rent some gear and get outside, check out on demand virtual programs, or schedule a massage therapy appointment.

 Review the highlighted links below or ask your community advisor to help you get connected to the support you need.

-All doors leading to residence hall rooms and apartments are locked 24 hours a day.
-Access to these areas requires a key or activated U Card/fob issued to residents when they first move in.
+Each residence hall/apartment building's front door is locked 24 hours a day, as are doorways leading to residential spaces.
+Access to these areas, including dining halls, requires an activated U Card or key/fob issued to residents when they first move in.